-The Association recognises two multi-employer defined benefit funded pension schemes for staff, the assets of which are held in separately administered funds under the Social Housing Pension Scheme (SHPS) operated by the Pensions Trust and the Local Government Superannuation Scheme operated by Warwickshire County Council.
+The Association recognises two defined benefit funded schemes for staff, the assets of which are held in separately administered funds under the Local Government Pension Scheme by Kent County Council and the London Borough of Bexley.
 The requirements of FRS17 Retirement Benefits are fully reflected in the financial statements and associated notes.
-Note 10 provides a summary of the pension valuation report, for the Local Government Superannuation Scheme, together with prior year statements which state last year's revenue and reserves.
+Note 7 provides a summary of the pension valuation report for the Local Government Superannuation Scheme together with prior year statements which state last year's revenue and reserves.
 For funding purposes, surpluses or deficiencies are dealt with as advised by the actuary.

-For defined benefit schemes the amounts charged to operating surplus are the current service costs and gains and losses on settlements and curtailments.
-They are included as part of staff costs.
+For defined benefit schemes the amounts charged to operating surplus are the current service costs and gains and losses on settlements and curtailments, and are included as part of staff costs.
 Past service costs are recognised immediately in the Income and Expenditure Account if the benefits have vested.
 If the benefits have not vested immediately, the costs are recognised over the period until vesting occurs.
 The interest cost and the expected return on assets are shown as a net amount of other finance costs or credits adjacent to interest.
 Actuarial gains and losses are recognised immediately in the statement of total recognised gains and losses.